Citing a general webpage/website article with an author

 Note: Only include the retrieval date if the content is likely to change over time (such as wikis).
 If necessary, include the retrieval month date, year, (in that order) between “Retrieved” and “from URL” in the last segment of the citation.

 Limer, E. (2013, October 1).
 Heck yes!
 The first free wireless plan is finally here.
-Retrieved from http://gizmodo.com/heck-yes-the-first-free-wireless-plan-is-finally-here-1429566597
+Retrieved from //gizmodo.com/heck-yes-the-first-free-wireless-plan-is-finally-here-1429566597

-Article title.
+Title of webpage/article.
 (Year, Month Date of publication).
 Retrieved from URL

 India: Country specific information.
 (2013, October 3).
-Retrieved http://travel.state.gov/travel/cis_pa_tw/cis/cis_1139.html
+Retrieved from //travel.state.gov/travel/cis_pa_tw/cis/cis_1139.html